MinecraftMachina/ManyMC/README.md

 ## Community

 Come join the official Discord to get support and test beta versions with better performance!
 Link is here: https://discord.gg/CcFxPaDnjv

+## More fixes

+Can't sprint and attack at the same time?
+Or sneak and scroll?
+These are all old and unfixed Minecraft bugs on macOS.
+Get rid of them now using our mod [McMouser](https://github.com/MinecraftMachina/McMouser) ([CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcmouser)).

 ## Install